Should I Invest or Pay Off Debt First?

 The Bottom Line

 Imagine the possibilities once you're debt-free: more money for travel, a down payment on a dream home, or early retirement.
-It all starts with a plan.
-Tackle that bad debt, automate your finances, and watch your wealth grow.
+It all starts with a plan—pay off that bad debt, automate your savings, and watch your wealth grow.

 Key Takeaways